-What ended up happening too many times to mention, the good stock turned around.
+What ended up happening too many times, the profitable stock turned around.
 Since I increased my investment, I ended up losing a great deal more than I would have if I kept my entire holdings balanced.

 So, here’s my strategy for this:

-If you keep all your trades the same size, and if you follow the rules for the high probability strategy that I discussed so far, you could have a good chance of doing better than the average investor.
+If you keep all your trades the same size and follow the rules for the high probability strategy that I discussed so far, you could have a good chance of doing better than the average investor.

 Notice that I call that “investing” rather than "trading."
 I believe in that!
-It’s a strategy that has been proven to work in most cases if you have the time for it going forward.
+It’s a long-term strategy that has worked in most cases.

 Long-term success requires picking the right stocks, picking the right direction, and picking the right timing.

 You still want to cut your losses even if your goal is a life-long investment, so you always will find yourself trading in and out somewhat.
-However, don’t let emotion guide you.
+However, don’t let your emotions guide you.